 Vegan winter hiking clothing

 Winter hiking differs from summer hiking in that you could potentially die from hypothermia.
 Therefore, it’s important to have lots of layers on hand just in case and to never, ever wear cotton.
 Wool is a popular material used for winter hiking clothes, and when you’re carefully perusing REI for socks and long winter underwear not made out of wool, you may be tempted to say “to hell with it” and just buy something with wool.
 Don’t give in!
-Wool is a product of extreme cruelty and my experiences prove that wearing wool during winter outdoor sports is absolutely not necessary.
+Wool is a product of extreme cruelty and my experience has shown that wearing wool during winter outdoor sports is not necessary.

 SmartWool is probably the most popular brand of hiking socks.
 But given how barbaric the wool industry is, it should really be called “IgnorantWool” or “StolenWool.”